ISO 27001 Annex A 5.12 Classification Of Information

 Everyone in the organisation should be consistent in following the information classification and applying it.
 Everyone classifies information in the same way.
 Everyone has a common understanding of the protection requirements and applies controls and protection in a common way.

-Be Consistent between Organisations
+Be consistent between organisations

 As different organisations have different schemes and approaches you will need to put in place a mechanism to ensure consistency of the schemes used.
 This will be dependant on use and context but the idea is that you have in place an agreement on the interpretation of classification and classification levels.